AranaDeDoros/Jisho-Word-Viewer-/README.md

 # Jisho Word Viewer

-View a word or japanese character meaning along with its definition.
+View a word or japanese character meaning along with its reading.

 ## Usage